-- 1) Players reveal their starting Leader simultaneously.
-Resolve starting play effects (ie., "The Don" Constanzo Scarpa).
-If both players have setup effects that retrieve cards from their deck, place those cards facedown until all effects have been resolved, then reveal the chosen cards simultaneously. - 2) Players completely shuffle their remaining Faction Deck.
-The Approach Deck is not shuffled and may be viewed by the controlling player at any time. - 3) Players present their Faction deck to their opponents for additional shuffling and/or a cut.
+- 1) Players reveal their starting outfits and legends (if one is included in his/her deck) simultaneously.
+Players then choose and reveal their starting dudes simultaneously. - 2) Players completely shuffle their remaining decks. - 3) Players present their decks to their opponents for additional shuffling and/or a cut.
 Once a deck has been cut/shuffled and returned, either player may not further manipulate it.
 The sole exception to this is either player may request that a judge shuffle and/or cut one or both decks.
 This should be done with care and for specific explainable reasons only.
 Abuse of this request may be grounds for a penalty. - 4) Each player draws the appropriate starting hand.
 Optionally, these cards may be dealt face down on the table before actually drawing them into hand.
-This is done to visibly verify to each player that the correct number is drawn, and while not required, it is highly recommended in Official salon competitive play.
+This is done to visibly verify to each player that the correct number is drawn, and while not required, it is highly recommended in Official Event competitive play.